actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 # External configuration file

 All of the configuration options besides the `search-target` can be configured through an external json file.
-Configuration options in the external file will over-ride any options given through the workflow yaml.
+Configuration options in the external file will over-ride any options configured through the workflow.

 ### example-bump-workflow.yml